thinkvivek/IMGT-HLA-Dataset/README.md

 # Download aligned HLA gene sequences from IMGT website

+IMGT/HLA is the database of human MHC sequences or HLA (Human Leucocyte Antigen).
 This code will help you to download the aligned HLA gene sequences from IMGT website in a text file.
 Which can be imported in database tables to do further analysis.

 ## Packages Used